 We have limited experience designing, conducting and enrolling subjects in clinical trials.
-While certain members of our management and staff have significant experience in conducting clinical trials, to date, we have not successfully begun or completed any clinical trials as a company.
 Until recently, our operations have been limited primarily to organizing and staffing our company, expanding its operations, performing research, acquiring, developing and securing our in-licensed technology and preclinical development of our product candidates.
 These operations provide a limited basis to assess our ability to develop and commercialize our product candidates.

-Because of this lack of experience, any future clinical trials we may conduct may not be completed on time, if at all.
+Because of this lack of experience, any clinical trials we may conduct may not be completed on time, if at all.
 Large-scale trials require significant additional financial and management resources, monitoring and oversight, and reliance on third-party clinical investigators, consultants or contract research organizations ("CROs").
 Relying on third-party clinical investigators, CROs and manufacturers, which are all also subject to governmental oversight and regulations, may also cause us to encounter delays that are outside of our control.

-In addition, we are still in the drug discovery and preclinical development stage for our product candidates and have not yet begun discussions with the FDA or comparable foreign regulatory authorities as to the design, structure and number of clinical trials that our product candidates would require for approval.
-Consequently, we may be unable to successfully and efficiently advance any candidates we select for clinical trials or execute and complete necessary GLP-compliant preclinical and IND-enabling studies in a way that leads to IND submission and approval of any product candidate.
-We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of any product candidates that we develop.
+In addition, we may be unable to successfully and efficiently advance any candidates we select for clinical trials or execute and complete necessary GLP-compliant preclinical and IND-enabling studies in a way that leads to IND submission, successful development and ultimately commercial approval of any product candidate.
+We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of any product.

+candidates that we develop.
 Failure to commence or complete, or delays in, future planned clinical trials, could prevent us from or delay us in commercializing our product candidates.